 How Do You Know If You Have a Transit Claim?

 The New York City Transit Authority and the Metropolitan Transportation Authority will be held liable for any negligent maintenance or operation that results in injury to a passenger.
 In order to determine if you have a viable claim, it is important to discuss the facts of your particular case with a lawyer trained specifically to handle claims against these entities.

-Claims against the transit authorities have strict deadlines, and conditions precedent that must be met, otherwise a claim will be denied.
-A notice of claim must be filed within 90 days of the incident, and in most instances 50-h hearing must be held prior to the commencement of a lawsuit.
-To successfully litigate these types of cases, an attorney must have a full understanding of the transportation law and their regulatory agencies.
+If you or a loved one have a transit claim, it's crucial that you contact an attorney as soon as possible.
+Claims against the transit authorities have strict deadlines and conditions precedent that must be met, otherwise a claim will be denied.
+A notice of claim must be filed within 90 days of the incident, and, in most instances, a 50-h hearing must be held prior to the commencement of a lawsuit.

-These organizations have investigators who quickly gather evidence as they prepare to mount a defense against your claim before you ever have an opportunity to consult with an attorney.
-For these reasons it is extremely important to consult with an attorney from the outset of your claim so we may ensure that you can recover for the full value of your injuries due to the negligence of these organizations.
+You also need to remember that these organizations have investigators who quickly gather evidence as they prepare to mount a defense against your claim before you ever have an opportunity to consult with an attorney.
+For these reasons, it is extremely important to consult with one of our attorneys from the outset of your claim so that we may help you recover the full value of your injuries due to the negligence of these organizations.

-In one case against the New York City Transit Authority, we obtained a $1,500,000 verdict for a 51 year old female who was boarding a New York City train at a station in the Bronx when she slipped in between the train and the platform resulting in her leg being crushed between the train and the platform.
-The train car was air-lifted off her leg and she was ultimately diagnosed and treated for a crush injury to the nerves of her leg.
+Our team has extensive experience in transit negligence cases.
+For example, in one case against the New York City Transit Authority, we obtained a $1,500,000 verdict for a 51-year-old female who was boarding a New York City train at a station in the Bronx when she slipped in between the train and the platform, resulting in her leg being crushed.
+The train car was air-lifted off her leg, and she was ultimately diagnosed and treated for a crush injury to the nerves of her leg.
 She also was diagnosed with Chronic Regional Pain Syndrome (RSD).
-After a trial on liability where the jury found the Transit Authority 100% responsible, a second jury awarded her $1.5 million dollars for pain and suffering.
+After a trial on liability where the jury found the Transit Authority 100% responsible, a second jury awarded her $1.5 million for pain and suffering.